cristovao-n/cristovao-n/README.md

 - 🌱 Currently, I'm totally focused in the front-end right now, learning ReactJS, and my plan is to become a full-stack web developer in the future with NodeJS and React Native.

 - 📫 You can find me on gmail (cristovaon13@gmail.com), instragram (@cristovaon_) and here.

+- On my github you'll find a lot of simple projects, that are focused on especific concepts of the technologies I'm studying.
+They look great by the way they were made, because I can use them when I need to remember how to apply some functionality and its sintax.
 <!---
 Crisnzx/Crisnzx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.